victorliu/PrimView/examples/README.txt

 Listing of examples
 -------------------

+simple.lua
+	A simple example showing one of every object.

 pdbviewer.lua
 	A script that reads in a PDB (currently set to 1CRN.pdb) and renders all the ATOMs using spheres.